 Course Redesign Planning Resources

 Course Redesign Case Studies: descriptions of more than 150 large-scale course redesigns sorted by discipline, by model and by degree of success, including data on increased student learning, improved completion and reduced instructional costs.

-Course Redesign “How-To” Guides: a series of step-by-step guides for campuses and systems that want to initiate a course redesign program drawing on our 13 years of experience.
-Two guides have been produced: 1) how to redesign a developmental mathematics course sequence and 2) how to redesign a developmental or college-level mathematics course.
-Subsequent guides are in development and will include 1) how to redesign a course in any discipline, 2) how to establish an institution-wide redesign program, and 3) how to establish a state- or system-wide redesign program.
+Course Redesign “How-To” Guides: a series of step-by-step guides for campuses and systems that want to initiate a course redesign program drawing on our experience since 1999.
+Three guides have been produced: 1) how to redesign a course in any discipline, 2) how to redesign a developmental mathematics course sequence and 3) how to redesign a developmental or college-level mathematics course.
+Subsequent guides are in development and will include 1) how to establish an institution-wide redesign program, and 2) how to establish a state- or system-wide redesign program.

 NCAT Redesign Scholars: faculty and administrators who have successfully implemented and sustained a whole-course redesign that increases student success and reduces instructional costs.
 Scholars serve as a resource to link those new to course redesign with more experienced colleagues to whom they can turn for advice and support

 Public Events: face-to-face workshops and seminars and a webinar series that provide a venue for those engaged in redesign projects to share their successes and outcomes with others in the higher education community.
 Public events are announced in the “What’s New” section of the NCAT homepage.

 The Learning MarketSpace: Each issue of NCAT’s bi-annual newsletter, The Learning MarketSpace, includes an analytical piece, “Perspectives on Academic Productivity.”
 The overall theme of these analyses is, “What have we learned about institutional change that goes beyond an individual course redesign project?”